Home Daily Update Page Reunions Name Index Geographic Index News History Faculty Obituaries Sympathy Submit Profile More (Site Map)

 East High School

 East High School, circa 1967At least drive by the old school and look at the impressive architecture.
-But if I were you, I'd at least want to see the impressive marble lobby.If you wish to visit the campus or inside the school, contact the school's office.
+But if I were you, I'd at least want to see the impressive marble lobby.If you wish to visit the campus or inside the school, contact the school's office as it is a secure building.

 The school underwent a $12.7-million dollar renovation in 2007.
 From the outside, the only notable distinction is the appearance of the first floor windows, where a heavy screen has been added.
 It makes the lower windows appear dark or even completely covered when you look at it from a distance.
 For more information about the renovation, see the "Photo tour of $12.8 million renovation as construction rushes toward completion."